 11.1 General.
 Buyer and Seller shall each use commercially reasonable efforts to implement the provisions of and to administer this Agreement in accordance with their intent to minimize Taxes, so long as neither Party is materially adversely affected by such efforts.
 Either Party, upon written Notice of the other Party, shall provide a certificate of exemption or other reasonably satisfactory evidence of exemption if either Party is exempt from Taxes, and shall use commercially reasonable efforts to obtain and cooperate with obtaining any exemption from or reduction of Tax.

 11.2 Applicable Taxes.
-Seller shall be responsible for all existing and any new sale, use, excise, ad valorem, and any other similar Taxes, imposed or levied by any federal, state or local Governmental Authority on the Electricity generated, sold and delivered hereunder up to the delivery of such Electricity to the EDP and all New Taxes.
-Buyer shall be responsible for all existing and any new sale, use, excise, ad valorem, and any other similar Taxes, imposed or levied by any federal, state or local Governmental Authority on the Electricity sold and delivered hereunder from and after the delivery of such Electricity to the EDP.
+Seller shall be responsible for all existing Taxes, imposed or levied by any federal, state or local Governmental Authority on the Electricity generated, sold and delivered hereunder up to the delivery of such Electricity to the EDP and all New Taxes.
+Buyer shall be responsible for all existing Taxes, imposed or levied by any federal, state or local Governmental Authority on the Electricity sold and delivered hereunder from and after the delivery of such Electricity to the EDP.
 Each Party shall indemnify, release, defend, and hold harmless the other Party from and against any and all liability for Taxes imposed or assessed by any taxing authority with respect to the Electricity sold, delivered, and received hereunder that are the responsibility of such Party pursuant to this Section 11.2.

 ARTICLE 12